Approved by the Good Energy Group PLC Board on 19 March 2024

 Modern Slavery Act Statement

-This statement is made on behalf of Good Energy Group plc, Good Energy Limited, Good Energy Gas Limited and Good Energy Works Limited, in accordance with section 54 of the Modern Slavery Act 2015 (the Act) and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2022.
+This statement is made on behalf of Good Energy Group plc, Good Energy Limited, Good Energy Gas Limited, Good Energy Works Limited and Good Energy Solar (South West) Limited in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) and constitutes our slavery and human trafficking statement for the financial year ending 31 December 2023.
 It illustrates how we apply our principles and values and represents our public commitment to challenge and confront the use of forced, compulsory, trafficked or child labour within our supply chains.

-At Good Energy, our customers are part of a community of homes and businesses that either:
+At Good Energy, our customers are part of a community of homes and businesses that:

 • buy 100% renewable electricity and/or carbon neutral gas;